-As a rule, exams and assignments of course units are always drafted or checked by two lecturers (peer review).
-Individually supervised course units, like the bachelor's research project, are assessed using a standard assessment form.
+As a rule, exams and assignments of course units are always drafted by two lecturers, or checked by a colleague (peer review).
+Individually supervised course units, like the bachelor research project, are assessed using a standard assessment form.
 Furthermore, at least two examiners are involved: the supervisor and a second examiner.
-The process is guided and monitored by the bachelor's project coordinator, who also takes care of the calibration of the grades with respect to the whole cohort and those of previous years.
-The panel has seen the assessment forms used for the bachelor's research project and discussed the use of this form as well as the procedure followed by the examiners with the teachers and the Board of Examiners during the site visit.
+The panel viewed the assessment forms used for the bachelor research project and discussed the use of this form as well as the procedure followed by the examiners with the teachers and the Board of Examiners during the site visit.
 It noticed that there is no grading rubric included in the form and that some of the completed forms lacked motivation for the grades.
 The students did inform the panel that they received extensive oral feedback on their bachelor's theses and that they were quite satisfied with that.
 The panel would, nevertheless, recommend formalising motivation of the grading on paper.

 The panel finds the assessment system and policy adequately developed and implemented.